Tampa Bay Buccaneers Logo

 What does the Tampa Bay Buccaneers logo mean?

 Yes, the Tampa Bay Buccaneers changed their logo in 2020.
-It’s still a stylized pirate flag but differs from the previous version in a darker color scheme.
+It still represents a stylized pirate flag but differs from the previous version in a darker color scheme.

-What is the original logo of the Tampa Bay Buccaneers?
+What was the original logo of the Tampa Bay Buccaneers team?

-The very first Tampa Bay Buccaneers logo featured the head of a long-haired pirate wearing a hat with a large feather.
-The navigator winked with one eye and gripped a short saber in his teeth.
-His image was complemented by a round earring in the ear – base of the color scheme: red, orange, white.
+The very first logo of the Tampa Bay Buccaneers depicted the head of a long-haired pirate in a hat with a large feather.
+The sailor winked with one eye and clenched a short saber in his teeth.
+His image was complemented by a round earring in his ear – the basis of the color scheme: red, orange, and white.

-Cartoonist Lamar Sparkman designed the original team logo with a pirate’s head.
-And the first version of the pirate flag was created by Tampa Bay Buccaneers’ designers in conjunction with the NFL.
+Cartoonist Lamar Sparkman developed the team’s original logo with the head of a pirate.
+The first version of the pirate flag was created by the designers of the Tampa Bay Buccaneers in conjunction with the NFL.